Chels93/myFlix-API/README.md

-myFlixAPI:
+movie_api (myFlix):

 OVERVIEW:
-The myFlixAPI is the server-side component of a web application that provides users with information about movies, directors, and genres.
+The movie_api is the server-side component of a web application that provides users with information about movies, directors, and genres.
 Users can create accounts, manage their profiles, and curate a list of their favorite movies.
 Built using the MERN stack, the API follows REST architecture principles, offering secure and efficient access to movie-related data stored in a non-relational database.
 The application demonstrates proficiency in backend development, including server frameworks, database management, authentication, authorization, and data security.

 INSTALLATION PREREQUISITES:
 - Node.js